-Students do not require a Release Letter under the National Code 2018 once they have completed six calendar months of their principal course.
+Students do not require a release under the National Code 2018 once they have completed six calendar months of their principal course.
 The six calendar months are calculated from the first day of the principal course.
 The principal course is usually the final course of study that you will undertake.
 For example, if you are studying a pathway program followed by a Bachelor program, the Bachelor program is your principal course.

 The Department of Home Affairs (DHA) requires that students who are granted a student visa must comply with Condition 8516 and 8202.
 Students considering moving to a lower AQF level course are urged to seek advice from the Department of Home Affairs (DHA) prior to finalising their decision.

 Education providers are not permitted to enrol students seeking a transfer from another provider prior to the student completing six months of their principal course, except in limited circumstances as provided in Standard 7 of the National Code 2018.

 How to apply for a release

 - Download and complete the Application for Release form at the bottom of this webpage.